 These are the best things EVER!
 They were recommended to me by another Childcare Provider to use for our Discovery Bottles!
 They are small enough for preschooler's hands, less droppage!
 Durable beyond belief!!
 I ordered the package of 15 and we have filled them all!
 I will be ordered another set of 15 VERY soon so we can create more Discovery Bottles!

-So Many Fun Ideas to Use Baby Soda Bottles Review by julie ross
+So Many Fun Ideas to Use Baby Soda Bottles review by julie ross on 7/6/2009